National Chocolate Fondue Day

 It’s National Chocolate Fondue Day!
 The word "fondue" is derived from the French word "fondre," which means to melt.
 The dish originated in 19th century Switzerland as a way to use up hardened cheese.
 It became popular for dinner parties in the 1950s, but the chocolate dessert version did not emerge until the 1960s.

-Celebrate National Chocolate Fondue Day by inviting some friends over to dip your favorite fruits and snacks into a delicious chocolate fondue!
+Celebrate National Chocolate Fondue Day by hosting a virtual or-in person event with friends to dip your favorite fruits and snacks into a delicious chocolate fondue from home!